 In brief, Czech glass and Czech crystal production has been around in Europe for hundreds of years.
 The difference was that as Bohemia was the seat of royalty and emperors for much of the Middle Ages it was at the "cutting edge" of glass design and production.
-The tall champagne flute glass was a Bohemian design.If you want to see how the glass/crystal is made then a 4 hour GLASS FACTORY TOUR is available.
-Details on my Tours page.
+The tall champagne flute glass was a Bohemian design.

-Let's first define what is Czech crystal and that will make Czech glass (and it's different types) a bit more understandable.
+Czech Glass and Czech Crystal - What's the difference?Let's first define what is Czech crystal and that will make Czech glass (and it's different types) a bit more understandable.
 There's a difference between the EU and USA on this and you'll need a Chemistry degree to fully understand it all but here goes:

 For something to be called Czech crystal it must contain at least 10% lead oxide.
 European standards demand that to be called "Leaded" Czech crystal it must have at least 24%.
 High end Czech Crystal production may be labelled as "high leaded" Czech crystal indicating that it has lead content greater than 30%.
 Czech crystal labelled as "full-lead" meets the 24% standard.
 Crystal can be less than 24% lead content if it contains enough of an element called Barium which increases the optical qualities.